wzljerry/wzljerry.github.io/README.md

 Hello, I'm Zhilin Wang, a third-year Ph.D. candidate in the Department of Computer Science at Purdue University, Indiana, USA.
 I obtained my Bachelor's degree at Nanchang University in June 2020 and began my Ph.D. program at Purdue in January 2021.
 My research interests encompass Federated Learning, Edge Computing, Blockchain, Optimization Theory, and Game Theory.
 I am supervised by [Prof. Qin Hu](https://cs.iupui.edu/~qinhu/?_gl=1*5xczlx*_ga*MTk3MTQ5NTQ4Ni4xNjYwMzg5NDUy*_ga_61CH0D2DQW*MTY3Nzg0MTM1MS4xOS4wLjE2Nzc4NDEzNTEuMC4wLjA.).
 I serve as a reviewer for prestigious journals and conferences such as IEEE TPDS, IEEE IoTJ, Elsevier JNCA, IEEE TCCN, IEEE ICC'22.
 Additionally, I am a member of the Technical Program Committee (TPC) for the IEEE ICC'22 Workshop.

 - Blockchain-based Federated Learning.
 Implementing blockchain to assist in achieving decentralized federated learning with a focus on addressing the challenges of resource allocation on local and edge devices and straggler mitigation in a hierarchical system.
 - Robust Federated Learning: Attacks and Defenses.
-Revealing the vulnerabilities of existing security mechanisms in federated learning and proposing lightweight and general schemes to protect federated learning systems.
+Revealing the vulnerabilities of existing security mechanisms in federated learning and proposing lightweight and general schemes to protect industrial federated learning systems.
 - Efficient Mobile Edge Computing.
 Designing a resource-sharing platform to facilitate computational resource allocation on mobile edge servers.